 We can start with urging local, state, and federal officials, when they go through the necessary exercise of cutting budgets, to go easy on schools, nonprofits, advocacy groups and social service organizations that serve those with the greatest needs.
-We must remember, once we start resuming an unquarantined life, that the social-emotional health of all our children—of us too—has suffered and there’s an urgent need for support.

 And, because the most critical SDoH is school quality, we must find ways to expand our high-performing schools and expand parents’ abilities, regardless of ZIP code, to enroll their children in buildings that can break the cycle of poor educational outcomes begetting another generation of poor educational outcomes.

 Editor's note: this article was originally posted June 5, 2020 and has been updated.